 Before you begin, gather these supplies:

-- Full Face Respirator.
 Rats carry hantavirus, which can cause hantavirus pulmonary syndrome (HPS) in humans who encounter infected rat feces or urine.
-As such, it’s critical to wear personal protective equipment (PPE) when getting rid of rats.
-A full-face respirator will protect you from inhaling airborne viruses and other rat-borne irritants.

-- Gloves.
 Wear gloves like these to protect your hands from injury and avoid contact with rat feces, urine, or nesting material during removal.

-- Rodent Repellent Spray.
 This outdoor rodent repellent spray is 100% natural and designed to keep rats from re-entering your car engine once you’ve cleaned it out.

-- Weighted Car Cover.
-Create a rodent-proof barrier around your car with a weighted car cover.
 The cover sits flush with the ground to create a rodent-resistant barrier that rats can’t penetrate.

 Open the car’s hood, doors, and trunk to let the vehicle air out for about 20 minutes before you begin.